connectrpc/grpchealth-go/README.md

 [![GoDoc](https://pkg.go.dev/badge/github.com/bufbuild/connect-grpchealth-go.svg)](https://pkg.go.dev/github.com/bufbuild/connect-grpchealth-go)

-`connect-grpchealth-go` adds support for gRPC-style health checks to any `net/http` server&mdash;including those built with [Connect][docs]!
+`connect-grpchealth-go` adds support for gRPC-style health checks to any `net/http` server &mdash; including those built with [Connect][docs].
 By polling this API, load balancers, container orchestrators, and other infrastructure systems can respond to changes in your HTTP server's health.

 The exposed health checking API is wire compatible with Google's gRPC implementations, so it works with [grpcurl], [grpc-health-probe], and